graphile/graphile.github.io/src/pages/postgraphile/production.md

 ---
 layout: page
 path: /postgraphile/production/
-title: Running PostGraphile in Production
+title: Production Considerations
 ---

-## Running PostGraphile in Production
+## Production Considerations

 When you run PostGraphile in production you'll want to ensure that people cannot easily trigger denial of service (DOS) attacks against you.
 Due to the